QTechnocrats/covid19-detection-chest-xray-dataset/README.md

 We have done this beacuse encoding 256 features to a quantum circuit is not a feasible approach.

 ### Prediction
 While Predicting, we first give input to the Model-1.
 If it predicts as Normal person, then it is the final prediction assigned to the input.
-If not, then we give the same input to Model-2 and it finally predicts whether the chest x-ray is Covid-19 patient or Viral Pneumonia patient.
+If not, then we give the same input to Model-2 and it finally predicts whether the chest x-ray reveals the patients has Covid-19 or Viral Pneumonia.

 ### Plots for Training cost and accuracy for Model-1 and Model-2